McIntyre-R/node-server-testing-guided/README.md

 - [✔] type `npm run server` to start the API.

 Please follow along as the instructor adds automated tests to the API.

+## Deploy to Heroku using PostgreSQL

+- add the Heroku Postgres Add On (under settings) to the applicatiuon on Heroku.
+- add the 'pg' npm package
+- configure the 'production' property on knexfile.js to use 'pg' and the 'process.env.DATABASE_URL' variable as the connection.